hmlkao/provider-jfrog-platform/KNOWN_ISSUES.md

 ## Nested Schema

+> [!NOTE]
+> The issue [crossplane/upjet#372](https://github.com/crossplane/upjet/issues/372) was solved and nested schema is not a problem anymore

-Terraform resource contains Nested Schema and upjet is not able to generate provider, it fails with error:
+The Terraform resource contains a Nested Schema and upjet is not able to generate a provider, it fails with an error:

 ```bash
 # Example